Unsubscribes keep your email lists clean and help prevent deliverability issues.

-A better option is a custom email preference center, where you can empower subscribers to choose the email they receive.
+A better option is a custom email preference center.

 Our first tip is simple but powerful: let subscribers choose how often they hear from you.

-In many cases, when visitors initially subscribe, they’re automatically opted into receiving default content, such as a generic newsletter.
-If they start to receive irrelevant content, they may hit the preference center link in your email with the intention of opting out.
+In many cases, when visitors initially subscribe, they’re automatically opted into receiving a default, generic newsletter.
+If these emails are irrelevant to them, they may hit the preference center link in your email with the intention of opting out.
 However, if they’re presented with a list of themed newsletters that they can opt into instead, they’re more likely to stick around as a subscriber.

 For our clients, we’ve seen this tactic alone reduce unsubscribes by 30%.